sparkhere-sys/sparkhere-sys/README.md

 i'm a wannabe programmer, and a professional dumbass

+> I think its important to mention this:
+>
+> Please, for the love of all that is holy, do NOT sell my work.
+>
+> I'm fine with you doing anything with my stuff, I won't yell at you.
+>
+> But if you are trying to use anything I have made public here on GitHub for commercial usage then I will have to politely ask you to cease.
+>
+> Bye! :D

 ## some programming languages i know
 - python
 - bash scripting (its a shell scripting language and not a programming language, i know, but its close enough)